Protect Funding for School HVAC

 What happened?

 The CalSHAPE program was established by AB 841 (2020) to offer 100% grant funding to upgrade HVAC systems in public schools across California.
-The Climate Ready Schools Coalition defended the CalSHAPE program from termination in 2024 by helping defeat AB 3121 (Petrie-Norris).
-Shortly after the defeat of AB 3121, the CEC closed applications for the remaining unallocated CalSHAPE funds and has never reopened them.
+The Climate Ready Schools Coalition defended the CalSHAPE program from termination in 2024 by helping defeat AB 3121 (Petrie-Norris), which would have terminated the program.
+Shortly after the defeat of AB 3121, the CEC closed applications for the remaining $192M in unallocated CalSHAPE funds and has never reopened them.

-January 2nd coalition letter to Governor Newsom to reopen applications for CalSHAPE, extend the program, and use the interest from the program to fund the Demand Side Grid Support (DSGS) Program.
+January 2, 2026 coalition letter to Governor Newsom to reopen applications for CalSHAPE, extend the program, and use the interest from the program to fund the Demand Side Grid Support (DSGS) Program